Gibbatron/Gibbatron.github.io/rnaseq-course-pre.md

 ## Install R, RStudio, and packages
 - We will need to use Rstudio at the end of the course to run the shiny application.
-- Firstly, we need to install R, then we can install RStudio, and then the packages.
+- Firstly, we need to install R. Then we can install RStudio and then the packages.

 **Install R**
 - Go to this [link](https://www.stats.bris.ac.uk/R/) and download the app.